amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 It might be tempting to wrap `ffmpeg` command in a `for` loop and celebrate, but let's think through what might happen when we run this code across all of the files in `mov_list`.

 > ## Problems with Transcoding Everything
-> What issues might you enocunter if you tried to transcode every file in `mov_list` right now?
+> What issues might you encounter if you tried to transcode every file in `mov_list` right now?
 > What steps could you take to avoid those issues?
 > > ## Solution
 > > You would transcode files that you already have service files for, like `napl1777.mov`.
-> > To avoid this, you could use `if` statements to skip the transcoding process for those files.
+> > To avoid this, you could use `if` statements, to skip the transcoding process for those files like the `os.makedirs()` example above.
 > {: .solution}
 {: .challenge}

 Let's focus on untranscoded movs.
 To do that, we'll look before we leap by seeing if a service copy already exists for that mov file.
+We'll explore more about how to use `if` statements in Lesson 8.

 ~~~
 for item in mov_list: